 SBA loan rates are the interest rates lenders may charge on SBA-backed loans.
 They're subject to caps and program-specific rules, and they reflect the broader cost of borrowing in the economy.

-SBA loan interest rates are based on a combination of a standard base rate (like the Prime Rate) plus a small extra amount added by the lender (called a spread).
+SBA loan interest rates are based on a combination of a standard base rate (like the current prime rate, which sits at 6.75% as of April 2026) plus a small extra amount added by the lender (called a spread).
 The SBA sets a limit on how high these rates can go to help keep borrowing affordable for small business owners.

 Here's how the structure works in practice: